Nikoletos-K/Article-Classification-Clustering/README.md

 This project consists of __2 main queries.__

 ## 1st Query | WordCloud creation
-Given the text from the articles,I am making a text-clean and after some wordclouds for each category.Most common words can be now deppicted.
+Given the text from the articles,we are making a text-cleaning and after we create some wordclouds for each category.
+Most common words can be now depicted.

 ## 2nd Query | Classification
-Working with,
+Working with:

-Classifiers: __Support Vector Machines (with GridSearchCV),Random Forests,Naive Bayes,K-Nearest Neighbor__
+- Classifiers: __Support Vector Machines (with GridSearchCV),Random Forests,Naive Bayes,K-Nearest Neighbor__
-__*KNN implementation included*__
+- __KNN__:  Custom implementation included

-We are using 10-fold Cross Validation and scores: Precision / Recall / F-Measure / Accuracy .
-Also depicting classifivation using ROC-plots
+We are using 10-fold Cross Validation and scores:
+- Precision
+- Recall
+- F1-Score
+- Accuracy

+__Visualization__
+- ROC plots

 ## 3rd Query | Beat the Benchmark
-Optimizing the q.2 scores.
+Optimizing the Q.2 scores.

 ## 4th Query | Clustering

 - For the clustering we use K-Means (numver of clusters=5)
-- Pre-trained embeddings  (word2vec, glove,fast-text).
+- Pre-trained embeddings  (word2vec, glove, fast-text).
-- Compressing the data to 2d with PCA,ICA,SVD
+- Compressing the data to 2 dimnsions with PCA,ICA and SVD

 ---